-- Promoting independence for vulnerable adults: giving people the skills and confidence to live independently and safely, in their own homes, for as long as possible. - Smarter information and advice: making it easier for people to find trusted, reliable information to make decisions that improve their independence and well-being - Digital Norfolk: using technological solutions, to provide smarter ways of working and reduce costs within the Council and in frontline services - Local service strategy: proactively targeting our services in the places where they are most needed - Commercialisation: improving the return on existing assets and implementing a more business-like approach to managing our services.
+- Promoting independence for vulnerable adults: giving people the skills and confidence to live independently and safely, in their own homes, for as long as possible. - Local service strategy: proactively targeting our services in the places where they are most needed

-How Trading Standards helps to deliver the County Council's vision and strategy is captured in our plan on a page on page 8 of the Trading Standards Service Plan 2018-19.
+How Trading Standards helps to deliver the County Council's vision and strategy is captured in our plan on a page on page 10 of the Trading Standards Service Plan 2019-20.